Tim-Tom/scratch/magic-puzzle/analysis/README.md

 |-----------------+----+----|

 My first instinct is that we should be able to look at the 4 corners and perform an arbitrary cut like the top left and top right above.
-I already tried this once on a virtual machine that did not get pushed to master, but I'm hopeful testing the work again will result in not making the same mistake.
+You can see the results of this in generate-permutations.pl, which permutes all the possible value orderings of the corner and then arbitrarily cuts out values to give me a unique set across all the permutations.